Rosario Nadal: Career

 In 1989 Rosario worked at Christie's and in London and Italian art galleries.
 She later began working as a contemporary art consultant and independent adviser to private art collectors and established her own company, RSC Contemporary.

 In the 1990s Rosario served as a muse to the Italian designer Valentino Garavani and modeled in one of his advertisement campaigns.
-She has been featured on the cover of Vanity Fair España and Vogue Spain.
+She has been featured on the cover of Vanity Fair España, Vogue Spain and Vogue Italia.

 In the early 2000s she became the personal art adviser for Mexican businessman Eugenio López Alonso.
 In 2013 Rosario and Vicente Todolí launched the Jumex Museum in Mexico City as part of the Colección Jumex, for which she serves as the deputy director.
 In her role at Jumex, she has procured works by Antoni Muntadas, Xabier Salaberría, Txomin Badiola, and Santiago Sierra and has worked in partnerships with the Barcelona Museum of Contemporary Art and Museo Nacional Centro de Arte Reina Sofía.

 Rosario also owns and manages Arar Producciones Rurales SL, a Spanish company that cultivates legumes.